Executions Create More Victims

 - Corrections officials, haunted by the experience of putting people to death, have committed suicide, turned to alcohol, or suffered mental and physical health problems.

-- "Sometimes I wonder whether people really understand what goes on down here and the effect it has on us.
-Killing people, even people you know are heinous criminals, is a gruesome business, and it takes a harsh toll… You don’t ever get used to it."1
+- "'Sometimes I wonder whether people really understand what goes on down here and the effect it has on us.
+The executions seem to affect all of us differently….
+But I have no doubt that it's disturbing for all of us.
+You don't ever get used to it."1

 — Jim Willet, former warden, Huntsville, Texas, who oversaw 89 executions